stoplightio/prism/docs/guides/multiple-documents.md

 # Serving Multiple OpenAPI Documents

-A single Prism instance serves one OpenAPI document, but serving multiple documents is possible by running Prism on different documents, then serving their content using a reverse Proxy.
+A single Prism instance serves one OpenAPI document, but serving multiple documents is possible by running multiple Prism instances on different documents, then serving their content using a reverse Proxy.

 ## Preparing configuration files